 When Martha and Mary saw Him, they had to trust His goodness in whatever He would do for them in their trial.
 What would be His acceptable outcome?
 Bringing a four-day dead Lazarus back to life was a far better outcome than the sisters had in mind.

 By faith, we can avoid the sinkholes of unreleased expectations.
 We do that by releasing them.
 We can know with certainty that God loves us and knows what is going on in our lives.
 We can have confidence in His power to do something about it.
 But, the way to release expectations is to trust in His goodness in whatever He chooses to do in that situation.

 It’s okay to ask for your heart’s desire.
 But, leave the decision in His hand.
 Accept the outcome that He provides.
 And, let Him fill your heart with joy in whatever He chooses to do.

 What trials are you going through right now?
 What in your mind do you expect to happen as acceptable outcomes?
-Maybe it’s time to release those expectations and stay on solid ground.
+Maybe it’s time to release those expectations and stay on solid ground with these 4 truths:

-- Profiles of Perseverance Bible Study (Old Testament men)
+- Profiles of Perseverance Bible Study (Joseph, David, Elijah, and Nehemiah)

-- Satisfied Series 15 Podcasts (Pathways to a Joyful Walk series)
+- Satisfied Series 4 Podcasts (Old Testament men series)